chris-hendrix/nextjs-boilerplate/README.md

 - 🤡 Unit testing using [Jest](https://jestjs.io/)

 Note that [SSR](https://nextjs.org/docs/app/building-your-application/rendering/static-and-dynamic-rendering) is not included in this boilerplate as it is not really applicable user authentication (which uses redux to update state).
 Feel free to add SSR to your own pages though!

-### Services
-The services used in this project are:
-- database: Postgres
-- client & server: Next.js with React

 ### Installation
 1. Install [Node LTS](https://nodejs.org/en/)